-Larry: For the first time, yeah.
-And I… you know, for the first time it’s come home to me in a more personal way that my days may be numbered, in a way that I didn’t think of before.
+LK: For the first time, yeah.
+And I… you know, for the first time it’s come home to me in an even more personal way that my days may be numbered, in a way that I didn’t think of before.
 And that’s made me real sad, more than angry.

 I find myself going back to ACT UP, which I haven’t done in a long time, because I got fed up with it.

-Eric: Well, there must be a renewed personal, there’s a greater personal interest than before, I would think.
+EM: Well, there must be a renewed personal… There’s a greater personal interest than before, I would think.

-I just, I think being a gay man, even today, with AIDS, is a wonderful, is a wonderful thing.
+I just, I think being a gay man, even today, with AIDS, is a wonderful thing.
 I love being gay.

 Larry and I talked about how he’d like to be remembered.
 He told me that he sees his work, like the landmark play “The Normal Heart,” as his legacy.
 But at the risk of disagreeing with Larry, I think his biggest legacy was saving lives through the activism he inspired and his warnings about AIDS, which were heard by more than a few of us, including me.
 A lot of us owe our lives to Larry Kramer.